AdrianAntico/Quantico/README.md

 ## Installation

-Note: if you're only looking to update Quantico, you only have to reinstall the Quantico package below.
+Note: if you're only looking to update Quantico, you only have to reinstall the Quantico package below in Step 5.

 If you are setting up R for the first time run Steps 1-3

 <b>Step 1:</b> install the "R-release" version of **rtools** and have it placed in your C:\ drive https://cran.r-project.org/bin/windows/Rtools/

 <b>Step 2:</b> install **R** https://cran.r-project.org/bin/windows/base/